 7. Artimex Sport Stall Bar

 Great For Schrott Exercises

 This is a simple wooden stall bar, but worthy of our time nevertheless.
 The construction is entirely made out of Beechwood, including the thirteen oval rungs, but if you want round rungs you can have them instead of the oval ones, so you have a neat little choice there.Read more

 The oval rungs are a better fit for your grip though, so they're a better choice than the round ones.
 The bars are mounted on either side with the help of wood screws, so it's a pretty stable stall.
 The gymnastics stall bars themselves are more than seven feet high, so you'll have more than enough room to experiment with different exercises.
 This wall bar can support up to 330 pounds!
 The stall is quite easy to assemble, and you can start using almost as soon as it crosses your threshold!

 Have To Drill Own Holes

-What makes this stall bar unique is the angled connection.
-This gives the stall bar a super sturdy construction since the rungs and the frame that supports them is much less likely to break.
-Each stall bar will come with a user-friendly instructional guide, paired with a DVD with further instructions, so you will be a Stall bar pro in no time!
+What makes this unit unique is the angled connection.
+This gives the wall bar a super sturdy construction since the rungs and the frame that supports them is much less likely to break.
+Each swedish wall will come with a user-friendly instructional guide, paired with a DVD with further instructions, so you will be a swedish ladder pro in no time!
 It will also come with assembly instructions, and you won't be lost and confused when you see all of those parts scattered around the floor.

 9. Dani Indoor Wooden Wall Bars